GeoscienceAustralia/sira/docs/source/index.rst

 by an assessment of the post-hazard system functionality through network flow analysis, and consequent restoration times and costs.

-The primary focus has been on studying responses of infrastructure systems, both facilities (e.g. power generation plants, high voltage substations) and geospatially dispersed networks (electricity transmission networks), to earthquake hazards.
+SIRA has been used to study responses of infrastructure systems, both facilities (e.g. power generation plants, high voltage substations) and geospatially dispersed networks (e.g. electricity transmission networks), to earthquake hazards.
 The methodology is implemented in an open-source Python package.

-Limitations: At the time of writing this documentation, the software has been tested to work with earthquake hazards only.
+At the time of writing this documentation, the software has been tested to work with earthquake hazards only.
 However, the methodology and class structure have been developed to make the modelling process hazard agnostic.
-The hazard specification process and infrastructure models are designed to allow for expansion to different hazards and arbitrary infrastructure sectors/assets.
+The hazard specification process and infrastructure models are designed to allow for incorporating different hazards and arbitrary infrastructure sectors/assets.

-SIRA is being developed in `Geoscience Australia (GA)`_ in support of the agency's strategic priority to contribute to enhancing the hazard resilience of communities in Australia and its region.
+SIRA has been developed in `Geoscience Australia (GA)`_ in support of the agency's strategic priority to contribute to enhancing the hazard resilience of communities in Australia and its region.